Police detained Wang Shurong, a volunteer journalist for the human rights news website

 On June 4, 2017, Ya’an Intermediate People’s Court rejected Wang’s appeal and upheld the original verdict and sentence.
 Lin told CPJ that Wang loudly condemned the court’s decision after hearing the verdict and that officials pressured Wang’s sister to not talk to media outlets.

-As of late 2017, Wang was being held at Chengdu women’s prison in Sichuan province.
-CPJ’s attempt to call the Ya’an Security Bureau for further comment on Wang’s case in late 2017 went unanswered.
+As of September 2018, Wang was being held at Chengdu women’s prison in Sichuan province, according to Wang’s lawyer Lin.
+Lin told CPJ that he had no new information regarding Wang’s case.
+CPJ’s call to the Ya’an Security Bureau for further comment on Wang’s case in late 2018 went unanswered.